Program: M.P.H., Public Health

 The graduate program in Community Health Education provides advanced study for health educators working in a variety of settings, such as community health agencies, patient education, consumer health advocacy, training and continuing education, organizational development and team building, schools and other positions within public, private and professional settings.
 This program is nationally accredited by the Council on Education for Public Health.
 The program is designed to enable health educators to meet responsibilities for leadership, supervisory, administrative and consultative roles in these health education settings.

 Applications to the MPH program in Community Health Education are accepted for the Fall semester only.
-Please see the Master of Public Health website for detailed applicant instructions and application deadline information.
+Applicants should visit the Master of Public Health website for detailed instructions and deadlines.

 The following criteria are used for evaluating applicants holistically to the MPH program:

 - Cumulative undergraduate GPA.